22 Essential iPad Apps For College Students (+5 Awesome Games)

 At some point during the course of my last semester in college, I decided that it would be a good idea to buy myself one of those new-fangled iPad Mini… thingies.

-Also, at some point during last semester, I also thought it would be a good idea to sit in a shopping cart playing imaginary Guitar Hero while a shirtless guy pushed me around a parking lot in freezing weather.
+playing imaginary Guitar Hero while a shirtless guy pushed me around a parking lot in freezing weather.
 But that’s besides the point.

 This is about the iPad Mini.